 - Resume your normal diet, unless told otherwise by your doctor.

-- Resume your medicines, unless told otherwise by your doctor.
+- Resume your medications, unless told otherwise by your doctor.

-- If you stopped your medicine before the procedure, ask your doctor when it is safe to start taking it again.
+- If you stopped your medication before the procedure, ask your doctor when it is safe to start taking it again.

 Call Your Doctor

 - Signs of infection, including fever and chills

 - Cough, shortness of breath, or chest pain